Barclays lifts Kinder Morgan Inc. [KMI] price estimate. Who else is bullish?

 Kinder Morgan Inc. [KMI]: An earnings per share (EPS) analysis

-With the latest financial reports released by the company, Kinder Morgan Inc. posted 0.26/share EPS, while the average EPS was predicted by analysts to be reported at 0.26/share.
+With the latest financial reports released by the company, Kinder Morgan Inc. posted 0.24/share EPS, while the average EPS was predicted by analysts to be reported at 0.27/share.
+When compared, the two values demonstrate that the company fail the estimates by a Surprise Factor of -11.10%.
 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for KMI.
-When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for Kinder Morgan Inc. go to -3.50%.
+When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for Kinder Morgan Inc. go to -2.52%.

 An analysis of insider ownership at Kinder Morgan Inc. [KMI]